PROJECTS & SERVICES

 35M Crew Security Vessels

 The design was fully optimised in 3D by the Nautic design team, including FEA studies by Keith Davies (KD Marine Design).
-Our involvement was in support of the concept design phase, determining the layout, hull shape and construction details, selection of propulsion equipment and other ship systems.
+Mike’s involvement was in support of the concept design phase, determining the layout, hull shape and construction details, selection of propulsion equipment and other ship systems.

 Eventually a large series of this vessel type were successfully built and delivered to a group of West African ship operators.